fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  ## Problem

- LiquidCrystalIO codes which used to work with 20 by 4 displays do so no longer and I have not found out why.
+ LiquidCrystalIO codes which used to work with 20 by 4 displays do so no longer and I have now found out why.

+ The reason was a change in the way the display is configured.
+Something which was in the constructor now has to be in setup().

+ Calls have to be made to setup the backlight properly.
+This will be needed in all code using I2C displays.

  The hardware does work with the hd44780 library instead so it is not the hardware.